srahul0502/Technical-Blog/clmeps8ef000z08l2gwucc0we.md

 Now, let's explore how Terraform fits into the IaC landscape, backed by examples.

-# Managing Infrastructure as Code with Terraform
+# 👉Managing Infrastructure as Code with Terraform

 ### **Example 1: Launching an AWS EC2 Instance**